 If you have been accused of operating your motor vehicle while knowingly in possession of a suspended driver’s license in Sarasota, time is of the essence.
 Contact a traffic offense attorney from The Law Place as soon as possible for the best chances of getting the charges held against you diminished or dismissed.

 Operating a car with a suspended driver’s license in Sarasota can carry heavy penalties, including fines and jail time, which scale up depending on how many times you have committed a similar traffic offense in the past.
-These penalties will become even harsher if you have already been designed for habitual traffic offenses by the Department of Highway Safety and Motor Vehicles.
+These penalties will become even harsher if you have already been designed for habitual traffic offenses by the Florida Department of Highway Safety and Motor Vehicles.

 Luckily, The Law Place can draw upon a wealth of knowledge and experience to defend you from your specific accusations.
 Our team has amassed 75 years of experience defending others like you and can apply all of this to your case.
 Unlike other law firms, we operate all of our cases as a team so that you can benefit from all of the accumulated wisdom and experience of each attorney belonging to our team.
 Return your lifestyle to normality in the quickest time possible by seeking legal representation with our law firm.